‘If you no speak English’: email to Vietnamese man in Seattle sparks emotional response over language discrimination

 “My dad’s job requires them to take a quarterly written test about their job, but fears he’ll potentially lose it due to not understanding a certain word,” another said.
 “He’s by far the most hardworking man there.”

-By Thursday evening, tens of thousands of people have shared the Seattle teenager’s thread, which includes photos of her and her father.
+By Thursday evening, tens of thousands of people had shared the Seattle teenager’s thread, which includes photos of her and her father.

 “I knew I wasn’t alone, but the fact that this many people have contacted me,” Huynh said.
 “It’s overwhelming.”